pckothapally/projects/active.md

 [Run Models Colab](/RealityStream/)

+Related frontend deployments deployed to Google Cloud with Flask can be tested in our [cloud repo](https://github.com/ModelEarth/cloud).
+Add a folder for yourself in the cloud repo.
+These two repos have Flask examples: [Our webhook](https://github.com/ModelEarth/webhook) and [OpenWebUI](https://github.com/open-webui/open-webui).
+Doucument your Flask deployment commands.

 TO DO: Javascript interface to choose from our existing pre-processed [job data](/RealityStream) and Google Data Commons API.

 TO DO: Send URL hash # parameters to our [Run Models CoLab](/RealityStream) using a [webhook on Google Cloud (ChatGPT)](https://chatgpt.com/share/670e7002-85fc-8003-a466-9b682012f3ea)